Chateau de Saumur

-Visit the Chateau Saumur in Maine-et-Loire, Pays de la Loire
+Visit Saumur Castle in western Loire

 The castle we now see in Saumur was constructed by Henry II, King of England, towards the end of the 12th century.
 It stands in the same location as a chateau constructed in the 10th century (and destroyed in battle in the 13th) - an enviable raised position above the confluence of the River Loire and River Thouet.

 The following centuries were a period of transition, and frequent battles and skirmishes between the English and French in the region.
 Transition for the Chateau de Saumur also, as it past from the Middle Ages to the Renaissance.